Skip to content

 Integrations & Interfaces

-• Visualisation of evaluation in Metadata Catalogue, the assessment report is retrieved using ajax from the each record page
+• Visualisation of evaluation in the SoilWise Finder, the assessment report is retrieved using ajax from the each record page

 • FastAPI now incorporates additional metadata for links, including file format type, size, and last modified date.